 The History of Epiphany

 We're proud to celebrate over a decade of outstanding academic performance in New Bern, NC.
 Throughout the years, we've had many powerful moments that have helped shape the school into what it is today.
-While it's important for us as s school community to look forward, it's equally as important to see our past as a culmination of valuable learning opportunities that we can use to continously improve our school.
-We welcome you to discover the the history of the Epiphany School of Global Studies and see how our past is helping to define who we are today and where we will go in the future.
+While it's important for us as s school community to look forward, it's equally as important to see our past as a culmination of valuable learning opportunities that we can use to continuously improve our school.
+We welcome you to discover the history of the Epiphany School of Global Studies and see how our past is helping to define who we are today and where we will go in the future.

-- Decision made to add grades K–2 in the fall of 2013 at the Henderson Avenue Campus, along with expansion of the Middle School on the Trent Road Campus.
+- Decision made to add grades K–2 in the fall of 2013 at the Henderson Avenue Campus, along with the expansion of the Middle School on the Trent Road Campus.

 - Decision made to offer Spanish immersion in the early grades, beginning in the fall of 2013.

 - Enrollment expected to reach approximately 500 students, with 50+ employees.

 - Extensive renovations on the Henderson Avenue campus, updating classrooms with smart boards, making classrooms larger, and an addition of play areas.